edsu/feediverse/README.md

 *feediverse* will read RSS/Atom feeds and send the messages as Mastodon posts.
-Please use responsibly! *feediverse* is kind of the same thing as [feed2toot] or [rss-to-activitypub](https://github.com/dariusk/rss-to-activitypub/) but it's just one module that works with Python 3, and I was bored.
+It's meant to add a little bit of spice to your timeline from other places.
+Please use it responsibly.

 ## Install